 - Smoke marijuana in most hotel rooms.
 (Check with individual hotels for their policies.)

 - Drive or bike under the influence of marijuana.

 - Transport marijuana across state lines or on waterways.

 - Possess, own or smoke marijuana — nor own or operate a marijuana business — in select cities and counties in Oregon.
 Please refer to the local city or county for the local ordinances.

 - Buy marijuana.
-Small amounts of recreational marijuana are available for purchase through licensed medical marijuana establishments as of Oct.
-1, 2015.
-Licensed recreational retail outlets will be established in 2016.
+Limited amounts of recreational marijuana are available for purchase at state-licensed recreational marijuana retailers.

-- Possess up to an ounce of marijuana on your person.
+- Possess up to an ounce of marijuana on their person.

 Check these links for the most current and complete information about marijuana in Oregon:

 - Recreational marijuana on Oregon.gov

 - City of Portland: Recreational Marijuana FAQ